-Unfortunately, that hasn't stopped plenty of offices from cheaping out in this regard, or not doing their research, and investing in headaches for years to come.
+Unfortunately, plenty of offices often cheap out in when buying business projectors, or not doing their research, and investing in headaches for years to come.
 So now is a good excuse as any to review our favorite options for your office's projector unit.

 1. Philips Pico PPX4010